 In the navigation menu, choose Settings > Services & add-ins.

-Choose Upload Add-in at the top of the page.
+Choose Deploy Add-in at the top of the page.
 You will see the following introduction.

 I want to add an Add-in from the Office Store